Rwandan Street Children

 That was the dilemma that college students Hilliary Anderson and Megan Chao faced in 2009.
 While on a service trip to Kigali, Rwanda, they met a group of street boys, ages 5-17, and began bringing them food and washing their clothes – earning the name, “Mother.”
 While back in Washington state, Hilliary and Megan were devastated to learn from another Rwandan friend, Chantal Umutesi, that the boys had been arrested and were living in an overcrowded prison full of violent adults.
 Lice crawled over the mattresses.
 Meals came once per day.
 The water was dirty, and there was no toilet or latrine.

 The college students knew they had to do something.
 The only way that the children could be released was to a home, so they searched for a local non-profit, but couldn’t find anything with the right capacity.
 All three women felt encouraged by God to start a grassroots organization to equip children with the resources they needed to escape homelessness and change their futures.

 Youth empowered to seek an abundant life

-Hope for Life serves impoverished youth through holistic care, providing stability in their lives and empowering them with resources and education needed to obtain a flourishing future for themselves and their community.
+Hope For Life serves impoverished youth through holistic care.
+We provide stability and empower them with resources and education needed to obtain a flourishing future for themselves and their community.